iLearn at Waverley

 The laptops are issued with a cover and carry case that must be used at all times.
 School bags are also fitted with a specialised pocket for storage of the laptop.
 Student lockers are fitted with an additional internal cage to securely accommodate student laptops should they need to be stored at school.

 iAssist recommend a number of applications that allow students to monitor and self control their internet usage.
-As students are not administrators of their laptops, applications such as ‘Self Control’, ‘antisocial’ and ‘Freedom’ are not viable, however, listed below are a range of alternatives:
+As students are not administrators of their laptops, applications such as ‘Self Control’, ‘antisocial’ and ‘Freedom’ are not viable, however, there are some suggested solutions details of which can be found in this Tech note.

 iAssist Onsite/School Hours Support